Embodied Claude

 ## Usage

-When you start Claude Code, you can operate the camera in natural language:
+Once Claude Code is running, you can control the camera with natural language:

 ```